RsyncProject/rsync/rsync.1.md

     This option tells rsync to stop trying to protect the arg values on the remote side from unintended word-splitting or other misinterpretation.
+    It also allows the client to treat an empty arg as a "." instead of generating an error.

     The default in a modern rsync is for "shell-active" characters (including spaces) to be backslash-escaped in the args that are sent to the remote